 5. Lake Illawarra

 Lake Illawarra is located in the southern part of Sydney in the Illawarra area of New South Wales of Australia.
 The lake was mainly formed with a motive of modifying the desensitized water of the lake into a beautiful tourist place.
 There is a far-reaching environmental history on the lake.
 Earlier this place was believed to be occupied the native Wadi Wadi people for its abundance of food and incorporeality.
 Water that flows from it is both fresh and salty.
 The lake is a home for different birds like musk ducks, pelicans, black swans, herons, black ducks and many more.
 It also provides many facilities for visitors from different places in the world.
-It has boating and fishing sites including water sports and is mostly well known for fishing and pawning.
+It has boating and fishing sites including water sports and is mostly known for fishing and pawning, and is as popular as the various swimming lakes in Sydney.
 With its picturesque beauty, it attracts people from all over the world to enjoy vacations out there.
 There are different mobile parks with boats and sailing boats for hire near the lake.
 One of the famous picnic spots with Children Park near the lake Illawarra is Reddall Reserve.
 The length of the lake is 9.5 km and width is 5.5 km and is 3.7 meters in depth.
-The lake is a famous fun location with overall 13 boat inclination surrounding it.
+The lake is a famous fun location with an overall 13 boat inclination surrounding it.

 Location: Illawarra, New South Wales